JustinMWoodum/wlux_test_server/readme.md

 ##Server status

-The current code on http://wlux.uw.edu/rbwatson is current and in sync with the GitHub repo as of 8/26/2013.
+The current code on http://wlux.uw.edu/rbwatson is current and in sync with the GitHub repo as of 9/2/2013.

-The production server moved to http://wlux.uw.edu/rbwatson as of 7/21/2013.
+The production server moved to http://wlux.uw.edu/rbwatson on 7/21/2013.
 The code running on http://staff.washington.edu/rbwatson is now out of date and will be removed in the near future.

 The wlux_test_server code runs on http://wlux.uw.edu/rbwatson and is used to test server-side code while we're experimenting with WebLabUX utilities and "plumbing."
 I'll make sure that what is in the master repo is also on the server.

-To run the demo, go to http://wlux.uw.edu/rbwatson/start.php?wlux_study=1234
+There are currently two demos that should always be available:
+* Demo of 3-task study of our test site: http://wlux.uw.edu/rbwatson/start.php?wlux_study=1234
+* Demo of 1-task study with a 3rd-party study embedded in the task page: http://wlux.uw.edu/rbwatson/start.php?wlux_study=2525

-Documentation of the service is in the [documentation](/documentation/_top.md) folder.
+Documentation of the service is available in the [documentation](/documentation/_top.md) folder.

 ##Release notes
+* *1 Sep, 2013* - added support for 3rd-party surveys.

-*26 Aug, 2013* - Added the gratuity interface to enable recording gratuity information without connecting it to a participant session.
+* *26 Aug, 2013* - Added the gratuity interface to enable recording gratuity information without connecting it to a participant session.

-*24 Aug, 2013* - Finished porting the test site to use the web-service interface, the MySQL database, and support multi-task studies.
+* *24 Aug, 2013* - Finished porting the test site to use the web-service interface, the MySQL database, and support multi-task studies.
 However, it's still rather brittle so please let me know if you find something that breaks.

-*21 July, 2013* - Moved code to WLUX server.
+* *21 July, 2013* - Moved code to WLUX server.
 Started move of config functions to DB.
 Adopting a more consistent web-server interface for the web methods: All functions should return a json object that includes a _data_ object for sucessful calls or an _error_ object with some explanation, if not.

 **THIS BUILD IS NOT READY FOR RELEASE -- IT IS FOR TESTING/DEMO ONLY ** When ready for production, the javascript needs to be compiled / minified so that it